RIR360/development/journal/2025/april.md

 - Thinking about wether you can do it or not sometimes brings anxiety.

 ## 04/24/2025
-- Being aware about the outcome is important but don't let it make you nervous.
+- Being aware about the complexity is important but don't let it make you nervous.

+## 04/25/2025
+-